Shogi: Opening

+Opening strategies often divide the board into left and right sectors, constructing an attacking formation on one side and a defensive formation on the other.
+The basic distinction between shogi openings is based on the rook's position.
+In Static Rook (ibisha) strategies, the rook is kept on the right side which becomes the attacking side of the board, while the king is moved to the defending left side.
+In Ranging Rook (furibisha) strategies, the rook is moved to the left side or the center of the board for attack, while the right side is retained for defense.
+If both players chose the same type of strategy, then the games are usually called Double Static Rook (aiibisha) or Double Ranging Rook (aifuribisha).
+If different strategy types are chosen, then the games are categories as either Static Rook vs Ranging Rook (ibisha tai furibisha) or Ranging Rook vs Static Rook (furibisha tai ibisha).
+Whatever the case, most strategies aim to establish a formation centered on the major pieces (rook and bishop) on the attacking side in order to break through the opponent’s defense.
+Meanwhile on the defensive side, the king is moved to the flank on the opposite side of the rook, and a castle is constructed using generals and other minor pieces not employed in the attack.
+These basic guidelines are not fixed however, and other strategies intentionally depart from them.

-In the adjacent diagram, Black has chosen a Ranging Rook position (specifically Fourth File Rook) where the rook has been moved leftward away from its starting position.
-Additionally, Black is using a Silver Crown castle, which is a type of fortification structure constructed with one silver and two gold pieces and the king moved inside of the fortification – the silver crown name comes from the silver being positioned directly above the king's head on the 27 square as if it were a crown.
-In the diagram, White has chosen a Static Rook position, in which the rook remains on its starting square.
-This Static Rook position is specifically a type of Counter-Ranging Rook position known as Bear-in-the-hole Static Rook that uses a Bear-in-the-hole castle.
-The Bear-in-the-hole fortification has the king moved all the way into very edge corner of the board on the 11 square as if it were a badger in a hole with a silver moved to the 22 square in order to close up the hole and additional reinforcing golds on 31 and 32 squares.
+In the adjacent diagram, sente ("black" at the bottom of the board) has chosen a Ranging Rook position (specifically Fourth File Rook) where the rook has been moved leftward away from its starting position.
+Additionally, sente is using a Mino castle (silver crown castle), which is a type of fortification structure constructed with one silver and two gold pieces and the king moved inside of the fortification (the silver crown name comes from the silver being positioned directly above the king's head on the 27 square as if it were a crown).
+In the diagram, gote ("white") has chosen a Static Rook position, in which the rook remains on its starting square.
+This Static Rook position is specifically a type of Counter-Ranging Rook position known as Anaguma Static Rook that uses an Anaguma castle.
+The Anaguma (badger) castle has the king moved all the way into very edge corner of the board on the 11 square as if it were a badger in a hole with a silver moved to the 22 square in order to close up the hole and additional reinforcing golds on 31 and 32 squares.
 This board position required 33 moves (or 12 move pairs as counted in western chess) to construct.